MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/customer-service.md

 # Customer service reference
 ## Case (Case) Entity
-A problem, question, or request encountered by a customer on a product, service or interaction that requires support intervention.
+A problem, question, or request encountered by a customer on a product, service, or interaction that requires support intervention.

 Field | Description
 ---|---